EncoreTechnologies/blog/content/blog/2018/03/stackstorm-changed-our-lives.md

 ## Our lives today

-Today the lives our developers are so much better.
+Today the lives of our developers are so much better.
 We use and abuse the automated deployment capabilities of StackStorm to quickly spin up new instances so we can focus our time on developing automation code and solving problems for our customers.

 We've implemented continuous integration into our software development life cycle resulting in consistent, predictable releases.
-This means fewer our team spends less time on responding to incidents and more time coding new features.
+This means less time our team spends on responding to incidents and more time coding new features.

 When we do need to respond to an incident or debug a problem during development we can utilize the granular execution model of StackStorm to find and fix